-Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but his greatest achievements are three consecutive championship titles in North American competitions between 2015 and 2018, three in the Global Rallycross Champion, which he won two years in a row in 2015 and 2016.
+Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but his greatest achievements are three consecutive championship titles in North American competitions between 2015 and 2018, three in the Global Rallycross Champion, which he won from 2015 to 2017.

 Scott Andrew Speed was born on January 24th, 1983, in Manteca, California.
 Scott's racing career started at the age of 10 in karting.
 From little cars he switched to big cars in 2001, entering US Formula Russell.
 In 2002, with two wins in 13 races, he finished third in the Formula Dodge Championship.

 Scott travel to Europe in 2003 as a member of the Red Bull Driver Search programme and he competed in the British Formula 3 Championship for Alan Docking Racing.
 During the season, he get sick and was forced to return to the United States for treatment